 An outline of the Political Declaration on the future EU UK relationship (pdf) was also agreed.

 A withdrawal agreement can only come into effect if it is ratified by both the EU and the UK.
 The first withdrawal agreement was not ratified by the UK.

 Revised withdrawal agreement and UK's departure from the EU

 On 17 October 2019, the European Commission and the UK reached an agreement at negotiator level with the UK on a revised Protocol on Ireland/Northern Ireland and a revised Political Declaration on the framework of the future EU and UK relationship.

 This agreement was passed by the UK parliament and was signed into law by both the British and EU authorities.
 The UK formally departed the European Union at 11:00 pm on 31 January 2020.

 Transition period after the UK leaves the EU

 In January 2018, the European Council agreed negotiating directives for transitional arrangements after the UK leaves the EU.
 The period after UK withdrawal is known as the transition period.

-The transition period will last until 31 December 2020, unless an extension is requested.
-A request for an extension must be made before 1 July 2020.
+The transition period will last until 31 December 2020.

 During the transition period the UK will remain under the jurisdiction of the European Court of Justice and stay within the single market and the customs union.
 All EU regulations will continue to apply to the UK, including changes made to these regulations during this period.
 However, the UK will no longer have voting rights in the institutions of the EU.
 During this time the UK can make trade deals with countries outside the EU – although they cannot come into force until the end of the transition period.